anhlefebvre/anhlefebvre.github.io/index.md

 ---
 # Neuroscience student 🧠

-Hello, I am a Master's student of Cognitive Neuroscience at Sorbonne University in France.
-I am interested in the mechanisms of working memory.
-Currently, I am working on a project at the University of Zurich, Switzerland, which aims to disentangle the effect of meaningfulness on working memory.
-The manuscript is in preparation.
-I will soon be working on optimising the effect of TMS on the individual brain to enhance working memory performance at Karolinska Institutet in Sweden.I enjoy working in cognitive psychology, neuroscience, computational modelling and neural signal analysis.
+Hello,  I'm Anh, and I'm a Master's student of Cognitive Neuroscience at Sorbonne University in France.
+I enjoy working in cognitive psychology, neuroscience, computational modelling and neural data analysis.

+At the moment, I’m collaborating on a project which aims to disentangle the effect of meaningfulness on working memory.
+This study grew out of my internship at the Cognitive Psychology Lab at the University of Zürich in Switzerland, and our manuscript is currently in preparation.

+I’ll soon be joining a project at the Karolinska Institutet in Sweden, to investigate how stimulating alpha synchrony with TMS might enhance working memory performance.

 ---